Program Overview

 Teachers assess student reading and math levels with local assessments, and provide additional synchronous (live) small group intervention in those content areas.
 Teachers are also available to provide individual support in a face-to-face virtual meeting format or on-site at the Academic Lab, as schedules permit.

-Academy 21 teachers and student mentors support the online learning experience by monitoring student progress and providing feedback to students.
+Academy 21 teachers and student mentors support the learning experience by monitoring student progress and providing feedback to students.
 Teachers may customize courses to meet the individual needs of students.
-Some courses offer a blend of synchronous and asynchronous lessons.
+Some courses offer a blend of hands-on and online lessons.

 Specialized programs for reading and math are available as electives for students who demonstrate a need for academic interventions.